Recent Changes in Ghostscript

 New PDF Interpreter: This is an entirely new implementation written in C (rather than PostScript, as before).
 For a full discussion of this change and reasons for it see: Changes Coming to the PDF Interpreter.

-In this (9.55.0) release, the new PDF interpreter is disabled by default in Ghostscript, but can be used by specifying
+In this (9.56.0) release, the new PDF interpreter is now ENABLED by default in Ghostscript, but the old PDF interpreter can be used as a fallback by specifying

 This also allows us to offer a new executable (

 gpdfwin??.exeon Windows) which is purely for PDF input.
-For this release, those new binaries are not included in the "install" make targets, nor in the Windows installers (they will be from 9.56.0 onwards).
+For this release, those new binaries are not included in the "install" make targets, nor in the Windows installers.

 Our efforts in code hygiene and maintainability continue.